A topic from the subject of Organic Chemistry in Chemistry.

 Types of Experiments

-The following are some common types of experiments that are used to study alkynes and aromatic hydrocarbons:
+Common experiments used to study alkynes and aromatic hydrocarbons include:

 • Synthesis of alkynes and aromatic hydrocarbons